fitzgen/wasm-debugging-capabilities/README.md

 logical frames that were inlined.
 JavaScript profilers will do this today with the help of the JavaScript engine, rather than using debugging capabilities.

+The set of logical frames on the stack might also be a dynamic property.
+For example, an interpreter written in WebAssembly should be able to expose its interpreted language's activation frames.

 #### 2.2.2.
 Should support enumerating the logical inlined function invocations within a physical function

 What code ranges are due to an inlined function invocation?
 Note that a single